tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 ### Key Encryption

+In Key Encryption mode, HPKE is used to encrypt the	Content Encryption Key (CEK), and the resulting ciphertext is included in the JWE ciphertext.
+The (compressed) plaintext will be encrypted using the CEK as explained in Step 15 of Section 5.1 of {{RFC7516}}.

 In this mode, JWE JSON serialization MUST be used.

-In Key Encryption mode, HPKE is used to encrypt a Content Encryption Key (CEK), then the encryption process described in { Section 5.1 of RFC7516 } is used.
+The sender MUST place the 'epk' and 'alg' parameters in the per-recipient unprotected header to indicate the	use of HPKE.
+Optionally, the per-recipient unprotected header MAY contain the 'kid' parameter used to identify the static recipient public key used by the sender.
+The 'enc' (Encryption Algorithm) parameter MUST be present to identify the content encryption algorithm used to perform encryption on the plaintext to produce the ciphertext.
+The "enc" Header Parameter MUST occur only within the JWE Protected Header.

 In Key Encryption mode:
 - The JWE Encrypted Key MUST be the base64url encoded 'ct' value.
 - The JWE Initialization Vector MUST be produced as described in { Section 5.1 of RFC7516 }
 - The JWE Authentication Tag MUST be produced as described in { Section 5.1 of RFC7516 }

+In JWE JSON Serialization, the following mechanisms MUST be selected to provide protection against an attacker who manipulates the encryption algorithm in the 'enc' parameter in the protected header.
+The attack is discussed in {{?I-D.draft-ietf-lamps-cms-cek-hkdf-sha256}}:

+   * The "aad" parameter MUST take the Additional Authenticated Data encryption parameter defined in Step 14 of Section 5.1 of {{RFC7516}} as input to encrypt the CEK.
+If the attacker changes encrytion algorithm in the 'enc' parameter prior to delivery to the recipient, then the recipient will derive a different authentication tag, leading to decryption failure and resulting in an OpenError.

 This example demonstrates the use of an encapsulated key with a JSON Web Encryption with Key Encryption as described in this document.

 ~~~
 {